khanyezi/Business-plan/Khanyezi.md

 ## Threats and opportunities
 We may face the threat of investors not fully understanding and trusting our process and models.
 The government may also not trust our model and ban us from offering our services.
 More research and testing needs to be done here.
+Additionally we face the threat of not being able to optbai the needed data to produce a trusted model.

+However, due to the current studnet laon structures and need for student loans in South Africa, we see a lot of opportunity.
+We will be able to open more study opportunities for students and allow for investors to diversify their portfolio.

+## Product features and benefits
+#### Most important feature:
+* The loans will be securitized and tokenized to allow access to more investors and trading between them.
+This will also allow for transparency and lower loans costs for the students
+* A model will be used to apply credit ratings to the students

+#### Most important benefit
+Cost savings and financial inclusion.
+This product is aimed not to exclude those students that have no one to stand surety for their loan, or any other financial surety.

+#### Possible after-sale services:
+* Secondary market for investors to trade their tokens
+* An app interface for the student to keep track of their loan and how much they still need to repay/have repaid already
+* An app interface for the investor to see how much money is owed to them and when to expect repayment, and any other details (level of risk of investment)
+* For both the student and investor to see how fees are being used and what the investment fund consists of (level of risk) to allow for full transparency.

+## How we will market our product initially
+**Advertising may include:**
+* Online

+**Marketing may include:**
+* Business website
+* Social media marketing
+* Email marketing
+* Search engine optimization
+* Networking
+* Word-of-mouth
+* Referrals
+* University campuses

+## Costs

+#### Initial costs
+* Minimum capital requirement against the risk-weighted loans, to support the function of the SPV and act as a cushion.
+* There will be some initial development fees
+ * Development costs
+ * Research costs
+ * Technological expenses
+* There may be a license fee
+* Initial launching and marketing fees
+* Legal advice costs
+* Since we are developing on the Ethereum platform, we will need to buy Ether, which may result in additional costs

+#### Continued costs
+* Labour costs
+* Gas to run smart contracts